 Our industry is intensely competitive, subject to rapid change and significantly affected by new product introductions and other market activities of industry participants.
 Our most significant competitors are large, well-capitalized companies.
-We must continue to successfully compete considering our competitors' existing and future products and related pricing and their resources to successfully market to the physicians who could use the Products.
-Publication of clinical results by us or Medtronic, our competitors and other third parties can also have a significant influence on whether, and the degree to which, Medtronic is able to gain market share and increase utilization of the Products.
+Publication of clinical results by Medtronic, our competitors and other third parties can also have a significant influence on whether, and the degree to which, Medtronic is able to gain market share and increase utilization of the Products.